The replica Orioles jersey looks somewhat unusual on a figure standing barely 5 feet 2 and weighing less than 100 pounds.

 "I always get line drives that seem to hit me," she said.
 "And, yes, I've fallen out on the field, too."

-Unfortunately, she had forgotten about the rainstorm earlier in the day that soaked the grass.
+Unfortunately, she had forgotten about the rainstorm earlier in the day that soaked the playing surface.

 "I just could not stop.
 I kept going and slipped right down.
 I'll never forget that," she said.